Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Future direction and outlook

-\Ac{TL} detailed in \cite{kheddar2023deepIDS,himeur2023video,kheddar2023deepASR}, is poised to revolutionize Jet \ac{HEP} applications by leveraging pre-trained models from vast datasets to enhance performance on specific tasks with limited data.
+\Ac{TL}, encompassing all its forms, including techniques like fine-tuning and domain adaptation \cite{kheddar2023deepASR,himeur2023video}, is poised to revolutionize Jet \ac{HEP} applications by leveraging pre-trained models from vast datasets to enhance performance on specific tasks with limited data.
 This approach can significantly reduce computational costs and training times, making it ideal for adapting models to new experiments or rare phenomena.
 As \ac{HEP} experiments generate increasingly complex data, the ability to apply knowledge from one context to another will be invaluable for improving event classification, anomaly detection, and signal processing.
-Looking ahead, transfer learning will be crucial for efficiently extracting insights from new particle interactions and advancing our understanding of fundamental physics.
-Exploring advanced \ac{CNN} architectures as source of prior knowledge like AlexNet, Fast-R-CNN, VGG, ResNet, GoogLeNet could offer potential improvements to target model that conduct many AI-based Jet tasks \cite{macaluso2018pulling}.
-Generalizing the top tagger to classify other boosted objects, such as W/Z bosons, Higgs bosons, and BSM particles, is straightforward and extending it to partially-merged and fully resolved tops could enhance background rejection.
+Looking ahead, \ac{TL} will be crucial for efficiently extracting insights from new particle interactions and advancing our understanding of fundamental physics.
+Exploring advanced architectures as sources of prior knowledge, such as EfficientNet, \ac{ViT}, Swin Transformers, ConvNeXt, \acp{GNN}, neural ordinary differential equations (NODEs), physics-informed neural networks (PINNs), and and AutoML for architecture optimization, could offer substantial improvements to target models conducting AI-based Jet tasks \cite{macaluso2018pulling}.
+These \ac{SOTA} methods are better suited to handling the complexities of particle physics data compared to older architectures like AlexNet or VGG.
+Generalizing the top tagger to classify other boosted objects, such as W/Z bosons, Higgs bosons, and other particles, remains straightforward, and extending it to partially-merged and fully resolved tops could enhance background rejection.